papyri/documentation/README.md

 * System-level documentation about how project components are used and interact
 * Documentation and scripts for generating documentation for project components

+## Requirements

+* Ruby
+* Git
+* Apache Maven

+## Usage

+Running `rake` will run the default task to fetch component repositores and build their documentation.